cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 The prerequisites for this unit are 12 points of programming units.
-At UWA, that should mean you're familiar with at least one object-oriented programming language (Java or Python).
+At UWA, that should mean you're familiar with at least one statically type-checked programming language (usually Java or C).

-If you aren't -- let me know.
+If you aren't -- let me know ASAP.

 ### Programming languages

 We will mostly be using the Java programming language.

-A *detailed* knowledge of Java is not essential -- if you have a good knowledge of Python, instead, it should be straightforward to pick up the parts of the language you need.
+A *detailed* knowledge of Java is not essential -- if you have a good knowledge of C, instead, it should be straightforward to pick up the parts of the language you need.

 I will review some of the basics of the language in class; you